 - In a separate container, beat the egg whites, sugar, and cream of tartar with an electric mixer on high speed until stiff peaks form.

-- Scoop out approximately one-thirds of the beaten egg whites and whisk it into the durian mixture.
+- Scoop out approximately one-thirds of the beaten egg whites and fold it into the durian mixture.

-- Pour the batter into the prepared pan; bake for 60 minutes or until the center springs back when lightly pressed with a finger.
+- Pour the batter into the prepared pan; bake until the center springs back when lightly pressed with a finger, about 45-50 minutes.

 - Let the cake cool in the pan before unmolding.